-You could carve out a career in performing, song writing, composing, live music entertainment, music education, music production, artist management, marketing and PR or music journalism.
+In terms of career options, singers and musicians may be the most visible roles, but you could carve out a career in areas including performing, songwriting, composing, live music entertainment, music education, music production, artist management, marketing and PR or music journalism.

-Social media has opened up a route that wasn't available ten years ago.
+Social media has opened up a route that wasn't available a decade ago.
 Singers and musicians are now being signed after being spotted on YouTube.
 And music journalists are securing jobs off the back of blogging.

 However, you still need qualifications and work experience, whether that's a degree, apprenticeship or internship.

-With outstanding talent as a singer, songwriter or musician you may be able to enter the industry directly - whereas if you're interested in business, educational or technical jobs you'll likely need a degree.
+With outstanding talent as a singer, songwriter, dancer or musician you may be able to enter the industry directly - whereas if you're interested in business, educational or technical jobs you'll likely need a degree.

 However, in this competitive industry, no matter your end goal, studying for a music degree can be beneficial in more ways than one.
 Courses give you in-depth practical and theoretical knowledge and the chance to develop transferrable skills, make industry contacts and find industry work placements.
 Discover what you can do with a music degree.

-A degree in music will sometimes be known as a Bachelor of Arts (BA) and sometimes as a Bachelor of Music (BMus), but there's no clear distinction between the two.
+A degree in music is usually referred to as a Bachelor of Arts (BA) or a Bachelor of Music (BMus), as there's no clear distinction between the two.
 Check the details of individual courses carefully to ensure they match what you're looking for.
 Some universities run performance-focused degrees while others are more academic.

 At undergraduate level you can also study more specific subjects such as: